dave-theunsub/build_files/ubuntu-legacy/README.md

 ClamTk started out using the Tk libraries (thus its name).
 In 2005, this was changed to perl-Gtk2 (or Gtk2-perl, whatever).
 The Tk version is still available on sourceforge.net but has not been updated for some time now and should not be used.

 The plan for the 5.xx series was to use Gtk3.
-Unfortunately, Debian and Ubuntu do not have a recent version of libgtk3-perl, and CentOS does not have perl-Gtk3 at all and reportedly never will.
+Unfortunately, Debian and Ubuntu did not have a recent version of libgtk3-perl, and CentOS did not have perl-Gtk3.
 So, at the last second, the 5.00 version was rewritten to use Gtk2.
 Again.

+Version 6.xx has been written to use Gtk3, as Gtk2 is mostly deprecated.
+There's no new design this time, as this was an effort to ensure the Gtk3 version could be included in upcoming releases (such as with Debian).
+It is planned to put the 6.xx series in its own git repository, so that the older 5.xx series will still be there for distros that do not have Gtk3.

+Version 7.xx will likely have a new design, and may be written in a different language as well.

+And there's also a Gtk4 in the works...

 ## Thank you